ImperialCollegeLondon/sharpy/docs/JOSS/paper.md

 phenomena present in the aeroelastic response of these new configurations.

-``SHARPy`` (Simulation of High-Aspect Ratio Planes in Python) is a linear and nonlinear aeroelasticity toolbox.
+``SHARPy`` (Simulation of High-Aspect Ratio Planes in Python) is a dynamic aeroelasticity simulation toolbox for aircraft and wind turbines.
 It features a versatile interface and core code written in Python3, while computationally expensive routines are coded in C++ and Modern Fortran and distributed as shared libraries.
 SHARPy is easily extended through a modular object-oriented design, and already includes tools for